Common Missteps When Starting ERP for Emetophobia

 ERP requires patience and commitment, and it’s not uncommon to feel tempted to quit after experiencing a particularly challenging exposure or setback.
 Sometimes, people feel that if they don’t see significant improvement quickly, ERP “isn’t working.”
 However, stopping ERP before completing the process can hinder recovery and reinforce the phobia.
 Stick with it.
 We promise it will be worth it!

-For tips on maximizing the benefits of ERP, click here.
+For tips on maximizing the benefits of ERP, read our guide on maximizing success with ERP for emetophobia.
 Remember that recovery is a journey, and each exposure brings you closer to the life you want.
 With patience, self-compassion, and persistence, ERP can empower you to overcome emetophobia and take back control of your life.